 The members of the educational programme committee (OLC) are appointed by the Dean of the faculty every (two) year(s) (faculty regulations article 13).
 The most up-to-date composition of the committee can be found at the webpage of the programme committees.
-Correspondence with the committee goes through olcsecretaris@mb.utwente.nl.
+Correspondence with the BA Programme Committee goes through m.j.m.tevaarwerk@utwente.nl.
 For more information contact the administration office on (053 489)3200.

 Members of the Examination Board are appointed by the Dean of the faculty every two years (faculty regulations article 12).
 The most uo-to-date composition of the Board can be found at the webpage of the Examination Boards.
 Correspondence with the Boards goes through mastersgriffie@mb.utwente.nl.
-For more information contact the administration office on (053 489)3200.
+For more information contact the administration office on (053)